TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/dict.rst

    Return a :class:`types.MappingProxyType` object for a mapping which enforces read-only behavior.
-This is normally used to create a view to prevent modification of the dictionary for non-dynamic class types.
+This is normally used to create a view to prevent modification of the dictionary for non-dynamic kundi types.

 .. c:function:: void PyDict_Clear(PyObject *p)